Jakub686/Articles/README.md

 # Articles

 ## About
+User can do CRUD operations, and search articles by keyword in title and content database columns using a custom query.
 Application has been written in Java 8 and Spring boot framework with JPA, WEB, MYSQL, and LOMBOK Maven dependencies.

 ## How to run